nihilistic0/Wordle/README.md

 # Wordle
-Working wordle with daily words.
+Wordle in Python!
+Completely text-based, with 6 guesses and a daily randomly-generated word!